pgriffey91/Federation-of-Fantasy-Footballers/README.md

-- **Contract Horizon** — its own page: one card per team showing this year's active-roster salary total against next year's projected total if every current player is kept (using the sheet's already-computed keeper-escalator column), with a per-player breakdown sorted by biggest raise first so an owner can see at a glance who's driving next year's number up and who'd be the easiest cut.
-Teams projecting over the hard cap are flagged.
+- **Contract Horizon** — its own page: one card per team showing this year's active-roster salary total against next year's projected total if every current player is kept (using the sheet's already-computed keeper-escalator column) PLUS that team's estimated rookie-draft cost, with a per-player breakdown sorted by biggest raise first so an owner can see at a glance who's driving next year's number up and who'd be the easiest cut.
+The rookie-cost estimate matches each pick a team currently holds (accounting for trades, same resolution as the Draft Board below) against the rookie salary schedule for that exact slot, and is shown as its own line per card ("2027 rookie picks (4): 1.07, 2.07, 3.07, 4.07 — ~$39"), rolled into the team's grand total and over-cap check.
+It's a moving target, not a lock — the draft order it's based on shifts as standings, Max PF, and traded picks change before the actual draft.
 Sortable by projected 2027 total, total raise, current cap space, or team name.
 This format has no fixed contract lengths (every player renews at the escalator rate or gets cut each offseason), so there's no real "expiring contract" subset — this is the full cap picture each team faces next year, not a filtered slice of it.
 - **Trade Machine** — pick two teams, select players to send each way, set retained salary, see the resulting cap space.
 - **Draft & FA** — a live 4-round/40-pick Draft Board for next season (picks